XVARY Composite Score

 why it matters: one segment still carries most of the earnings story

-regulatory and market sensitivity
+Regulatory and market sensitivity

 Primerica sells regulated financial products in the US and Canada, and its Investment & Savings Products segment generates $0.7B of revenue. rule changes or weaker markets pressure the smaller diversification leg first.